deep62/hello-world/README.md

-Hi all, I am Deepak and i am new to Githup!
+Hi all, I am Deepak and i am new to github!
 # hello-world